-Microarray Database and Analysis: The Biomedical Informatics Shared Resource supports experimental design and analysis of microarray data, often generated by the Functional Genomics Shared Resource, including pathway analysis and molecular modeling.
-We expect this effort to lead to co-authorships in publications in the near future and requests for Biomedical Informatics support in future grant applications.
-In addition, we have deployed and manage data backup/storage (via a dedicated server and disk/tape devices) to ensure that the data collected in a PI laboratory is automatically copied to dedicated server storage at the Rutgers Cancer Institute's Data Center every night.
-The data is migrated monthly to an encrypted tape facility and shipped to a remote site.
+Bioinformatics supports experimental design and analysis of microarray data, often generated by the Comprehensive Genomics shared resource, including pathway analysis and molecular modeling.
+We deploy and manage data backup/storage (dedicated server and disk/tape devices) to ensure that the data collected in a PI laboratory are automatically copied to dedicated server storage at the CINJ Data Center every night.
+The data are migrated monthly to an encrypted tape facility and shipped to a remote site.

-Chemical Informatics Analysis: Informaticians use small molecule/peptide databases for 'in silico' screening studies of key enzymes and receptors to identify lead targets for design and development of novel therapeutics.
-Molecular dynamics techniques are applied to develop a broader understanding of the biophysical significance of mutation and in the estimation of drug-receptor complex binding free energies.
-Software packages used for docking (in silico screening) include Autodock, UCSF DOCK, Gold and Vina.
-Software used for molecular dynamics includes Amber, Gromacs and NAMD.
+Bioinformatics uses small molecule/peptide databases for in silico screening studies of key enzymes and receptors to identify lead targets for design and development of novel therapeutics.
+Molecular dynamics techniques are applied to develop a broader understanding of the biophysical significance of a given mutation and the estimation of drug-receptor complex binding free energies.
+Software packages used for docking (in silico screening) include Autodock, UCSF DOCK, Gold, and Vina.
+Software used for molecular dynamics includes Amber, Gromacs, and NAMD.
 Quantum mechanics programs like Gaussian and Spartan are used to study physical properties of small molecule drugs.
-The resource uses the Modeller program for homology modeling and the Rosetta package for ab initio protein folding.
-This service is a key component of the translational science efforts at Rutgers Cancer Institute.
+The resource uses the Modeler program for homology modeling and the Rosetta package for ab initio protein folding.

 Last updated 05/14/2020